galacean/engine/docs/en/basics/overview.md

 Galacean Runtime runs in environments that support WebGL.
 So far, all major mobile and desktop browsers support this standard.
 You can check the compatibility of the runtime environment on [CanIUse](https://caniuse.com/?search=webgl).

-In addition, **Galacean Runtime** also supports running in [Alipay/Taobao Mini Programs](/en/docs/assets/build), and developers in the community have contributed [WeChat Mini Programs/Game adaptation solutions](https://github.com/deepkolos/platformize).
 For some functional modules that require additional compatibility considerations, the current adaptation solutions are as follows:

 | Module | Compatibility Considerations | Specific Documentation |
 | :-- | :-- | :-- |